 RECIPE => Bramboráky potato pancakes

 Czech dumplings are famed all over the world!
-The classic dumplings are made of yeast dough in the shape of cylinders, which are cooked and then cut into slices.
-You can enjoy dumplings as a side dish to Czech sauces such as svířková, rajská, koprová.
+The classic dumplings are made of yeast dough shaped like cylinders, which are cooked and then sliced.
+You can enjoy dumplings as a side dish to Czech sauces such as svíčková, rajská, koprová.
 They taste great with beef goulash.